Esri/arcgis-maps-sdk-dotnet-samples/src/MAUI/Maui.Samples/Samples/Layers/FilterBuildingSceneLayer/readme.md

 ## How to use the sample

-In the filter controls, select floor and category options to filter what parts of the Building Scene Layer are displayed in the scene.
-Tap on any of the building features to identify them.
+Once the scene is loaded, tap the "Building Filter Settings" button to view the filtering options.

+* Select a floor from the "Floor" menu to view the internal details of each floor or "All" to view the entire model.
+Selecting a floor applies a filter that hides all floors above the selected floor and gives the floors below a transparent, X-ray renderer.
+* Expand the categories under the top-level disciplines to show or hide individual categories in the building model.
+The entire discipline may be shown or hidden as well.
+* Tap on any features in the building to view the attributes of the feature.

 ## How it works

 1. Create a `Scene` with the URL to a Building Scene Layer service.
 2. Create a `LocalSceneView` and add the scene.
 3. Retrieve the `BuildingSceneLayer` from the scene's operational layers.
-4. The Scene Settings panel displays filtering options.
-5. Select a floor from the "Floor" dropdown to view the internal details of each floor or "All" to view the entire model.
-6. Expand the categories to show or hide individual items in the building model.
-The entire category may be shown or hidden as well.
+4. When a floor is selected:
+    1. A new `BuildingFilter` is created with two `BuildingFilterBlock` items.
+    2. One block defines the solid renderer for features on the selected floor.
+    3. The second block defines the X-ray filter for features on the floors below the selected floor.
+    4. Features that exist on floors above the selected floor are not rendered.
+    5. If "All" is selected, the `ActiveFilter` property on the building scene layer is set to `null` so all features are rendered according to their default settings.
+5. Architectural disciplines and categories are represented by `BuildingGroupSublayer` and `BuildingSublayer` objects containing features within a building scene layer.
+When checked or unchecked, the visibility of the group or sublayer is set to true (visible) or false (hidden).
+6. When a building feature is tapped on:
+    1. A call to `IdentifyLayerAsync` on the `LocalSceneView` is initiated based on the screen offset of the click.
-7. Tap on any of the building features to view the attributes of the feature.
+    2. The `SublayerResults` property of the returned `IdentifyLayerResult` will contain the identified features.
+Note that the building scene layer features are NOT returned in the `GeoElements` property of the results.
+    3. The details of the first identified feature are shown in a popup.

 ## Relevant API